Archive for category MolBio Carnival

 On his second contribution to the Carnival, Vasili gets into protein thermodynamics, adaptation to extreme temperatures and evolution, on his cleverly named post “Darwin meets Gibbs: making a temperature-resistant protein”

 7) Actin, the most abundant cytoskeletal filament-forming protein in the cell, plays an important role in cell structure, motility and muscle contraction.
 The Leading Edge gives an overview of this important protein as Part 1 of a series of posts trying to answer the general question of “how cells move”.

-8 ) Ben Good over at B Good Science discusses a Nature Chemical Biology paper in which the authors engineered a strain of E. coli to produce BDO, an important commodity chemical used to manufacture a series of valuable polymers, including Spandex, “clothing of choice for superheroes, glam rockers and 80′s disco enthusiasts”.
+8 ) Ben Good over at B Good Science, discusses a Nature Chemical Biology paper in which the authors engineered a strain of E. coli to produce BDO, an important commodity chemical used to manufacture a series of valuable polymers, including Spandex, the “clothing of choice for superheroes, glam rockers and 80′s disco enthusiasts”.